Last-minute hosting tips

 (5) Utilize the website, the party decorations and all the party planning advice Night of Mystery has.

 Often you will even find decorations included with the mystery – making it even easier!
 (Be sure to see if your mystery has it before ordering, though!)
-Check out this blog post to find all the places you can go for ideas.
+Check out this blog post (about halfway down) there will be ideas on how to find all the places you can go for ideas.

 There you have it.
 For those impromptu party planners who want to provide something extra-special, we’ve just shown you how!